Secrets for growing and displaying succulents

 Using “juntique” and recycled containers is one of the best ideas for the garden when it comes to succulents.
 As gem-like accents to the landscaping in your garden, they add a beautiful contrast to rustic and rusty or galvanized containers.
 Hen’s and chicks, or Echeverias and sedums do just as well planted in the ground and they fill a space between rocks and edgings charmingly.

-However some gardeners have trouble growing succulents and say they just fail to thrive.
+Some gardeners have trouble growing succulents and say they just fail to thrive.
 So what are the secrets for success with succulents?
 Here are some tips from the experts:

 - Succulents love sun and heat.